 Full Defences to Murder

 A full defence to murder is a defence that absolves the defendant of criminal responsibility completely.
 There are also partial defences to murder, which reduce the verdict to the less serious charge of manslaughter.
+This article outlines the full defences to murder that exist in New South Wales.

 - The victim died;